-Source: Cartography Unit, Department of Geography and Regional Planning, UCC
+Source: Cartography Unit, Department of Geography and Regional Planning,

-The study area is a large metropolis with a 2010 residential population of about 4 million.
+The study area is a large metropolis with a 2010 residential population UCC of about 4 million.
 However, it is commonly thought that, with migrant inflows from the north of Ghana and from neighbouring countries, the area's population may really top 5 million.
 It is estimated that the growth rate is around 3.1 percent per annum.
-Whatever the actual residential population, an additional half a million commuters stream in from radial areas daily to work in administrative, educational, industrial and commercial concerns (World Bank, 2010).
+Whatever the actual residential population, an additional half a million commuters stream in from radial areas daily to work in administrative, educational, industrial and commercial concerns (World

+Bank, 2010).

-second most industrialised area in Ghana, contributing over 10 percent to the GDP.
+According to the Ghana Statistical Service (2010), the metropolis is the second most industrialised area in Ghana, contributing over 10 percent to the GDP.
 In 2000, there were nearly 200,101 persons working in various industries in the metropolis.
 This represents 22.34 percent of the employed labour force in Accra.
 Manufacturing employed about 67.3 percent of the industrial employment.
 Construction, the second largest industrial employer, had a labour force of 22 percent.
 Table 8 shows the distribution of the district's working population in the industry.

-Table 8: Distribution of working population by industry in the Accra Metropolis in 2010
+Table 8: Distribution of working population by industry in the Accra

-Sub sector No. of Employees Percent
+Metropolis in 2010 No. of Employees Percent

-Manufacturing 276,507 69.6
+Sub sector 276,507 69.6

-Construction 106,034 26.7
+Manufacturing 106,034 26.7

+Construction 9,206 2.3

-Mining & Quarrying 9,206 2.3
+Mining & Quarrying 5,497 1.4

-Electricity, Gas and Water 5,497 1.4
+Electricity, Gas and Water 397,244 100.0

-Total 397,244 100.0